Hunter Biden defies House Republicans' subpoena for closed-door testimony

 Washington — Hunter Biden, President Biden's son, defied a subpoena from the GOP-led House Oversight Committee for a closed-door deposition set to take place Wednesday, appearing briefly outside the Capitol to reiterate that he would answer questions from lawmakers only in a public setting.

-Hunter Biden's decision not to comply with the subpoena paves the way for the panel to pursue contempt of Congress
+Hunter Biden's decision not to comply with the subpoena paves the way for Republicans to pursue proceedings to hold him in contempt of Congress.
+The GOP leaders of the Oversight and Judiciary Committees quickly said they will initiate a contempt effort, although the timing remains unclear.

 "I'm here today to make sure the House committee's illegitimate investigations of my family do not proceed on distortions, manipulated evidence and lies, and I'm here today to acknowledge I have made mistakes in my life and wasted opportunities and privileges I was afforded," Hunter Biden said.
 "For that, I am responsible.
 For that, I am accountable.
 And for that, I am making amends."